- Circuiting Overview

 Creating New Circuiting Zones

-Our Circuiting tool allows you to add up the flow of a specific group of heads in your design by selecting them one at a time, selecting a group with a polyline, or selecting and labeling a circuiting zone with a polyline.
+When you create a new circuit, you'll be able to add up the flow of a specific group of heads by selecting them one at a time, selecting a group with a polyline, or selecting and labeling a circuiting zone with a polyline.

 To circuit properly, you'll first need to determine the maximum flow allowed by your point of connection (POC).
 The flow of each head grouping that makes up a circuit should not exceed the maximum allowable flow for the POC.